 The remuneration structure and package for the (NEDs) are approved by the shareholders at the Company's Annual General Meeting.
-Further information on the total remuneration of the Directors from the Company is available under Note 26 to the Financial Statements 2020 on pages 54 to 55.
+Further information on the total remuneration of the Directors from the Company is available under Note 26 on pages 52 to 53.

-Policies and procedures, including the nomination framework for the Directors and Senior Management are reviewed regularly to ensure the remuneration levels are:
+Policies and procedures, including the nomination framework for the Directors and Senior Management are reviewed regularly to ensure the remuneration levels are:-